learn-co-curriculum/dsc-obtaining-your-data/README.md

 We can also merge data from a seperate csv file.
-For example, say we take a seperate data source regarding weather for various cities across various dates in order to compare what impact weather is having on our product sales.
-We could first generate a view from our database?
+For example, say we take a seperate data source regarding daily sales data for our various branches.
+We might first generate a view from our database:

 ```python